 Changelog

-This changelog is produced from commits made to the GCP Entity Providers plugin since a year ago, and based on the code located here.
+This changelog is produced from commits made to the GCP Entity Providers plugin since about 1 year ago.
 It may not contain information about all commits.
 Releases and version bumps are intentionally omitted.
 This changelog is generated by AI.

-- Use DEFAULT_NAMESPACE for owner when none is provided #225 merged 11 months ago
+- Use DEFAULT_NAMESPACE for owner when none is provided.
+Backstage previously uses the entity namespace. #225 merged 11 months ago

 Set up Backstage in minutes with Roadie